 See Rule 7, Sec.
 4.07 and Board Policy P-4.07(d)(1)-(4) for additional information.
 For Information Regarding MPRE Test Dates, Sites, Fees, visit http://www.ncbex.org/exams/mpre.

 SPECIAL NOTES FOR ALL APPLICANTS

-SCORE EXPIRATIONS: UBE scores are valid for admission for three years from the date of grade release.
+SCORE EXPIRATIONS: UBE scores are valid for admission for three years from the date grades were released in Tennessee for the exam in which the score was earned .
 You must complete all requirements for admission within that time or your scores expire; however, if you are licensed in another jurisdiction, you may use an expired UBE score if you have practice for 3 of the preceding 5 years.
 See Rule 7, Sec.
 3.05 for additional information.

 AMENDMENTS TO APPLICATION: While your application is pending, if you have supplemental, new or different information to report, you must print and complete the application amendment form (see files below).
 Once completed, the form should be saved as a .pdf file and uploaded to your Synergy application under 'Applicant Additional Documentation'.
 Changes to your personal address and phone number are done in Synergy (https://synergy.tnble.com) in your system profile (My Profile Page).
 To change an email address only, please email BLE.email@example.com to request the change.
 Please note that if your NCBE background investigation is still pending, you are required to amend your application with the NCBE as well.
 Visit www.ncbex.org for amendment requirements.

 FOR INFORMATION ABOUT PRACTICE PENDING ADMISSION, GOVERNING AUTHORITIES, THE TENNESSEE LAW COURSE AND FEES, PLEASE CLICK HERE FOR THE LINK TO FIRST TIME EXAM APPLICATIONS.